eth-p/uni-chip8/docs/project/User-Manual.md

 ### Browser Support

-Your browser must be up-to-date with updates.
+Your browser must be up-to-date.

 #### Desktop